 I am a Postdoctoral Member of the School of Historical Studies at the IAS.
 I received a PhD in the History of Science from Harvard in 2021 and was a postdoc at IFK at the University of Chicago from 2021-2023.
 Most of my life before that was spent in Kansas City.

 My research focuses on the production and transformation of knowledge about organisms and life in science, medicine, and technology, exploring intersections with environmental history and the history of capitalism.
+I am on the job market in 2024-2025 and would love to join your department.

 My first book, Lab Dog: What Global Science Owes American Beagles, forthcoming from the University of Chicago Press in 2025, traces the emergence of the laboratory dog as an experimental subject in eugenics, radiobiology, pharmacology, tobacco research, neuroscience, and more.
 It shows how locally bred beagles raised in labs across America became transnational laboratory commodities and how scientists came to understand themselves and what it means to be human through beagles.